-OUTFN The file name into which the monitor should write the collected data.
+The attribute OUTFN defines the file into which the monitor should write the collected data (see Common Attributes).
 The file is an H5hut file.

 If the attribute TYPE is set to TEMPORAL then the data of all particles are written to the H5hut file when the reference particle hits the monitor.